Compare Picton Car Rental Deals

 Wondering how to get to the Queen Charlotte Track?
 Many companies offer sea transport to various points along the trail.
 Driving to Anakiwa is just half an hour from Picton.

 Another popular tourist option aboard local vessels is a cruise that includes a stop at Ship Cove.
-Originally named by Captain James Cook, Ship Cove is where his ship - The Endeavour - anchored to stock up on supplies.
-Cook favoured this spot so much he returned a further handful of times.
-A monument has been erected here in his honour, and the area is recognised due to its historic significance as a place where two cultures met during early times - settlers and local indigenous people.
+Originally named by Captain James Cook, Ship Cove is where his ship (the Endeavour) anchored to stock up on supplies.
+Cook favoured this spot so much that he returned a few more times.
+A monument has been erected here in his honour, and the area is recognised due to its historic significance as a place where two cultures met during early times — settlers and local indigenous people.

 In the outer parts of Queen Charlotte Sound lie four untouched islands — home to endangered wildlife like the brown kiwi and the green gecko.
 Many eco tours will take you to these sanctuary reserves to see the local conservation efforts in action.

-The fishing is rich here if you wanted to try your luck at catching snapper.
-Or visit a mussel farm via a Greenshell Mussel Cruise, including sampling the local delicacy first hand (this is the mussel capital of the world, after all).
+The fishing is rich here if you want to try your luck at catching snapper.
+Or visit a mussel farm via a Greenshell Mussel Cruise, including sampling the local delicacy first-hand (this is the mussel capital of the world, after all).